Kerikeri Activities You Can’t Miss

 5. Go Walking, Kayaking and Kiwi Spotting at Aroha Island

-Aroha Island is a bird sanctuary just 12km away from Kerikeri.
+Aroha Island is a bird sanctuary just 12km (7 miles) away from Kerikeri.
 If you love nature, then you’ll love taking advantage of the walking tracks or kayak hire to explore the mangroves and native bush.
 Go kiwi spotting on affordable night walks or enjoy the other native birds seen throughout the day.
 For more places to see kiwi, check out Where to See Kiwi Birds in New Zealand.

 Location: 177 Rangitane Road